 There are no exceptions to this policy.
 Significant illness leading to class absence will require a conference with the instructor and a doctor's note.

-\\As part of the course, candidates are required to spend additional time observing and/or working with children in actual or simulated child development settings.
-A minimum of 40 hours of field work is required.
-A log of field work hours, signed off by a site supervisor, will be reviewed at the semester mid-point and collected on the final day of the course.
+As part of the course, candidates are required to spend additional time observing and/or working with children in actual or simulated child development settings.

 MAKEUPS/MISSED CLASSES: